-Police try to arrest protester at Ihumātao development site
+Ihumātao development site protest: Occupiers call for more to join the action

+Three protesters were arrested last night and a fourth this morning after she wedged herself between a truck and trailer unit.

+Around 40 protesters are at the Ihumatao site, near Auckland airport.
+Twice as many police are in attendance.

-The protesters are opposing a Fletcher project to build nearly hundreds of new homes on the historic site.
+They are opposing a Fletcher project to build nearly 500 new homes at the historic site.

-Police are trying to arrest a woman who has wedged herself between the cab and trailer of a construction vehicle.
-Police officers are trying to remove her while supporters shout encouragement and urge her to stay put.
+Protest leader Pania Newton is urging others to join them today.
+"Bring your tamariki.
+This area remains a safe place.
+Bring your guitar, bring your drums, bring your weaving."

+Newton said the protesters' philosophy was based on Parihaka - peaceful and non-violent.

-Protest organiser Pania Newton claims police are using force in trying to remove her colleague.
+She accused police of using brute force in trying to remove one of her fellow protesters.

-"They're actually yanking her out, pulling her hair, pulling her arms."
+"They're actually yanking her out, pulling her hair, pulling her arms.
+It's actually quite inhumane if I could describe it in one word."

+Newton says they want the building stopped and the site preserved for all New Zealanders to enjoy.

+Police made three arrests at the protest yesterday and a fourth today.

-A group has been occupying the land, near Auckland Airport, in an effort to stop the development going ahead, but was moved off yesterday by more than 50 police, as well as local kaumātua, the building company and bailiffs.
+The group has been occupying the land, near Auckland Airport, in an effort to stop the development going ahead, but was moved off yesterday by more than 50 police, as well as local kaumātua, the building company and bailiffs.

 About 40 people spent the night at the cordon.
 Newton said police had floodlights on the group overnight.